4 Fun Activities for Social-Emotional Learning in the Classroom — IDEAcon 2021

 Session: Managing Mindfulness

-Speakers: Jennifer Waldvogel, NBCT, M.S.
+Speaker: Jennifer Waldvogel - NBCT, M.S.
 Ed, Teacher on Special Assignment, Yorkville District 115

-Adding social-emotional learning activities into your classroom increases students' social-emotional well-being by helping them manage their emotions.
-It promotes self-regulation in the classroom and beyond.
+Did you know?
+Using social-emotional learning activities in your classroom increases students' social-emotional well-being.
+Help them manage their emotions by promoting self-regulation in the classroom and beyond.

 Stand up and stretch